PrenSJ2/throxy-data-cleaner/README.md

 - upload form with drag and drop - dropzone quick upload
 - dashboard with data table
 - data table with filters

+## Tradeoffs
+- using heuristics to clean data instead of a full AI model
+- separating uploads into different projects and so not having a single table for all data
+- using tavily for search instead of relying on OpenAI for all search queries

 ## Extras
 - tavily for search